 Sentosa Island is ideal for the beachy vibes to take over your trip and make it more exciting and fun.

-Siloso Beach is another spot to relax and watch the waves crashing the shore while the sun sets, leaving behind hues of pink, red yellow with a background of the vast blue sky.
+Siloso Beach is another spot to relax and watch the waves crashing on the shore while the sun sets, leaving behind hues of pink, red and yellow with a vast blue sky as a backdrop.
 You can also visit the country’s only preserved fort called the Fort Siloso.
 Adventure junkies can find solace with the water sports, water-propelled jet packs, deep sea diving and Flying Trapeze on the picturesque Island.

 Singapore, though an expensive destination, elegantly accommodates different cultures from the neighboring countries, offering its visitors a colorful patchwork of the best of Asia.

-Brunei Darussalam translates to “The abode of Peace”, and the moment you step into Brunei, you will repeat and confirm the same.
+Brunei Darussalam translates to “The abode of Peace”, and the moment you step into Brunei, you will echo these sentiments.

 The capital of Brunei deserves a spot here, without any second thoughts.
-It is ornamented and adorned like a newly-wed bride, with just a handful number of people as the total population to reside in the city.
-Formerly a seaside trading center, Brunei is now all decked up with gold minarets and domes, mosques and wonderful houses.
+It is ornamented and adorned like a newly-wed bride, with just a handful number of people as the total population residing in the city.
+Formerly a seaside trading center, Brunei is now all decked up with gold minarets and domes, mosques and charming houses.
 The famous Omar Ali Saifuddien Mosque and Colossal Istana Nurul Iman are the world’s largest government buildings.
-The marvelous Brunei Museum and Malls of Gadong are sure to catch hold of your attention.
+The marvelous Brunei Museum and Malls of Gadong are sure to catch your attention.

-This a standalone spot of the city stands upright on the banks of the Brunei River.
-You can only reach here by riding on a Water Taxi, which is a thrilling ride across the river.
-Popularly known as the water village, the setup is entirely formed by houses constructed on stilts above the channels.
+This is a standalone spot of the city, and rests upright on the banks of the Brunei River.
+You can only reach it by riding a Water Taxi, which is a thrilling journey across the river.
+Popularly known as the water village, the setup is formed entirely of houses constructed on stilts above the channels.
 The houses look stunning as ever and could be a perfect choice for a staycation.
 People connect to other spots close by with wooden bridges or boardwalks.

 The revered green jewel of the country is nestled deep in this national park, after which the name of the park was coined.
 This conservatory park is a fix for all the exploitation caused due to the drilling of oil and trading of local species of aquatic animals.
 It is a retreat for all the nature lovers.
-The park is spread over 550 sq. kilometers of rainforest and houses the most exotic Rhinoceros hornbill, rare white tiger, and gibbon colonies.
-Enthusiasts can enjoy a night Jungle Safari here, cross rope bridges, sit under the cooling canopies and feel totally into the wild.
+The park extends over some 550 sq. kilometers of rain forest and houses the most exotic Rhinoceros hornbill, rare white tiger, and gibbon colonies.
+Enthusiasts can enjoy a night Jungle Safari here, cross rope bridges, sit under the cooling canopies and feel completely immersed in the wild.

 Muara stretches up to the South China Sea forming the western end of Brunei.
 The top beach town of the Sultanate boasts a picturesque stretch of clean golden sands, holiday spots, and playgrounds for children in landscaped lawns of Muara Beach Recreational Park.
 You can take a dip in the ocean or stroll along the palm-dotted Serasa beach and capture the best moments.

-The Bruneian cuisine encompasses some of the finest dishes across the world which include Ayam Penyet (a type of fried Chicken), Ketupat (dumplings of rice in palm leaf pouches), Ambuyat (found in the trunk of Sago Palm Tree) and Chicken Curry with Rice.
+The Bruneian cuisine encompasses some of the most exquisite dishes around the world which include Ayam Penyet (a type of fried Chicken), Ketupat (dumplings of rice in palm leaf pouches), Ambuyat (found in the trunk of Sago Palm Tree) and Chicken Curry with Rice.

-Brunei, though one of the least populated countries offers enough for an extended vacation.
-It is a rich country which has been stead-fast in progress solely because of the trading center and Oil money.
+Brunei, though one of the least populated countries, offers enough for an extended vacation.
+It is a rich country which has been stead-fast in its progress solely because of the trading center and Oil money.

-Excellent video about travellng around India from Daniele Lemmi
+Excellent video about traveling around India from Daniele Lemmi

-The city beautiful.
-Shimmery roads, lit-up bridges, Victorian structures and amazing food are synonymous with the Kolkata City.
+The city is beautiful.
+Shimmery roads, illuminated bridges, Victorian structures and flavorsome food are synonymous with the Kolkata City.
 The rich, creamy and sinfully delicious Bengali sweets are to die for.
 Durga Pooja marks the early onset of winters.
-The festival encompasses offering prayers to the nine forms of Hindu Goddess, Maa Durga for nine days, followed by massive processions around the city carrying gigantic idols of the deity to offer to the water bodies and as a sign to welcome the deity for the years to come.
+The festival encompasses offering prayers to the nine forms of Hindu Goddess, Maa Durga for nine days, followed by massive processions around the city carrying gigantic idols of the deity to offer to the water bodies and as a sign to welcome the god for the years to come.
 The local language, Bengali, is easily the sweetest and the most beautiful dialect in India, among 21 other spoken dialects.